smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ES.md

         model: ""
         type: Property
     firstAvailableFloor:
-      description: 'Number of the floor closest to the ground which currently has available parking spots.
+      description: 'Property.
+Model:''http://schema.org/Number''.
+Number of the floor closest to the ground which currently has available parking spots.
 Allowed values: Stories are numbered between -n and n, being 0 ground floor.'
-      type: integer
+      type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     fourWheelerSlots:
-      description: 'Four wheeler parking spot availability status in parking site corresponding to this observation.'
+      description: 'Property.
+Model:''https://schema.org/Text.
+Four wheeler parking spot availability status in parking site corresponding to this observation.'
       properties:
         availableSlotNumber:
           description: 'Property.
 Model:''https://schema.org/Number''.
 Number of parking spots available for use in the smart parking site corresponding to this observation.
 This must a positive number lower than or equal to the totalSpotNumber.'